Mandolin Chord Shapes: Minor 7th Shapes

 A good way to learn these chords is through playing tunes.
 Just pick any song you like and try using these chords when appropriate.
 Use the chord diagrams above to create at least 2 variations of the progression – meaning you’ll use different voicings of each chord for each variation.
 Start with something simple like a I IV V song before moving to more complex tunes.

 I hope this review helps!
 And remember – this is just the beginning, there’s so many other variations out there!
-Next we’ll be diving in to 9th chords.
+Next we’ll be diving in to Major 7th chords.

 If you’d like to take a deeper dive into chord shapes look click here for more information on private coaching.
 If you like this free content and would like more of it, considering donating to my site here – donations really help keep things going!